It's one of the most common questions that we get:

 Furthermore, when you do weightbearing activity such as walking, the rhythmic loading of the discs that happens each time you take a step helps oxygen to move from the vertebrae above and below the disc into the disc itself.

-Again, aerobic exercise, particularly walking is best to help herniated discs to heal.
+Again, aerobic exercise, particularly walking is best to help herniated discs to heal without surgery.

 However, many people with herniated discs have back pain or sciatica when walking.